devwag/m4/README.md

 This project is an Event Grid Web Hook written in Go that supports receiving and processing the person message type.

-## Notes

-** TODO [cover.html](./cover.html) contains the latest code coverage map.
-The Go tools have some "challenges" building this, so it's not an automated process yet.

 ## Developer Prerequisites

 * Developer workstation will need
-  * VSTS / Git access
+  * Git
-  * Go 1.10 (I can't get Delve to work on 1.11 Windows ...)
+  * Go 1.11
+  * optional
+    * Azure DevOps access to import / edit CI/CD pipelines
-  * Azure subscription access for SSH access (optional)
+    * Azure subscription access for Kudu / SSH access to debug build
+    * Azure subscription access for Kudu access to release build log files

-## Getting Started
+## Repo Organization

+* cicd
+  * these are the import files for the CI/CD pipelines
+    * from Azure DevOps / Pipelines / Build, click "new" and choose import a pipeline then specify either the m4-debug-pipeline.json file or the m4-release-pipeline.json file
+  * Note that if you import into a different project, you will have to setup credentials for Docker hub and perhaps github

 * docker
   * contains docker build files for debug and release

 * sendmessage
   * a simple app / shell script for sending a message to event grid
     * not part of the package

 * src/m4
-  * sampleapp
+  * samplewebhook
     * contains a sample Web Hook implementation
   * logb
     * simple log wrapper for chaining requests